 In this article, we’ll be reviewing the Enhanced Autopilot features since Full Self-Driving (FSD) has not yet been released.
 However, you can get a glimpse of the future by watching the Tesla Full Self Driving Demonstration videos.

 What if you don’t opt for either the Enhanced Autopilot or Full Self-Driving Options?
 If you don’t select any advanced options, your Tesla comes default with basic automated safety systems as outlined below, including Lane Assist, Collision Avoidance Assist and Speed Assist.
+You can always purchase them later, albeit for a higher price.

 Current Tesla Autonomous Driving Capabilities